32 Fun, Creative, and Challenging Team Building Activities for Teachers and Students

 This team building activity for teachers will challenge you to exercise your problem-solving skills, think analytically, collaborate closely, and communicate effectively.

-And if your schools is one of those that will be going entirely remote this year, this activity is also available in a fully virtual format that uses video conferencing to host your entire team, regardless of where they’re located.
+This activity is also available in a fully virtual format that uses video conferencing to host your entire team, regardless of where they’re located.

 2. Code Break